cse110-sp21-group22/cse110-sp21-group22/research/Jackyresearch.md

 - Mind map to connect thoughts
 ## Goal Plans:
 - A page that will have title what goal you want to achieve
-- List all the requirment to achieve the Goal
+- List all the requirment and plan to achieve the Goal